haifengkao/AlwaysOpenWorkspace/README.md

 The workspace will not be opened if the file has been associated with any existing workspace.

+# Caution
+Be sure to disable "Explorer: Expand Single Folder Workspaces" in the VSCode setting.
+Otherwise VSCode will find the workspace for you (and AlwaysOpenWorkspace will always resepct VSCode's decision

 # Features
 ### Auto add folder
 automatically add folders to the current workspace if there are opened files without corresponding folders.
 If there are no opened workspaces, a new one will be created.